software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 {: .important-title }

-> Exercise 22
+> Exercise 20
 >
 > Deploy the final versions of the backend and frontend applications to the production environment.
 Make sure that the applications work properly in the production environment.

 {: .important-title }

-> Exercise 23
+> Exercise 21
 >
 > Make sure that all project-related documentation, such as project description, data model documentation, architecture documentation and Swagger documentation is up-to-date.
-Also, add a few [screenshots](https://www.take-a-screenshot.org/) of the most important features of the application to the `README.md` file's project description to demonstrate what the application looks like.
-[Here](https://cloudinary.com/guides/web-performance/4-ways-to-add-images-to-github-readme-1-bonus-method) is a guide on how to use images in Markdown.

 {: .important-title }

-> Exercise 24
+> Exercise 22
 >
 > Once you have implemented the user stories of the Sprint and the main branch has a working version of the application, create a GitHub release for the project.
 Create a new tag called "sprint3".
 The release title should be "Sprint 3".
 Give a brief description for the release that describes the features implemented during the Sprint.